32 Things to Do in Huatulco in 2026

 Shev’s Summary – Things to Do in Huatulco

-As you can see, there are lots of things to do in Huatulco!
-Not only are there all of these things to do within our district of Huatulco, but there are also many things to do in the surrounding districts as well.
+Not only are there all of these things to do within our district of Huatulco, but there are also many things to do in the surrounding Oaxacan beach towns as well.

-These great things to do in Huatulco are just the start of your Huatulco holiday,the more time you spend here the more you find to discover.
+These great things to do in Huatulco are just the start of your Huatulco holiday, the more time you spend here the more you find to discover.

-πWhere is Huatulco, Mexico located?
+๐Where is Huatulco, Mexico located?

 Huatulco or the Bays of Huatulco is a sustainable touristic development on the coast of Oaxaca in southern Mexico.
 Huatulco is known for its pristine beaches and coastline that is home to 9 distinct bays.
 Huatulco is also home to one of Mexico’s largest national parks, Parque Nacional de Huatulco!